elvinos/AppDesignReport/LatestBuild/ReportSections/UserResearch.md

       \caption{SME Tech Enterprise Employee Persona}
 \end{table}

-• UCL Computer Science Students: ​
+*UCL Computer Science Students: ​*

 - Highly trained digital users​
 - They require the projects they have worked on to be very visible​
 - Expect to be well represented by the design of the website​
 - They desire the platform to be as entertaining as possible. ​

 The main design principle was considered for this specific persona was: ​
 visibility: especially in relation to how the projects are showcased. ​